Azure/azure-batch-software-entitlement/src/sestest/readme.md

 The exit code for `sestest generate` will be zero (**0**) if a token was correctly generated, non-zero (typically **-1**) if there were any issues.

 **PowerShell users**: If you want to list multiple values for the `--application` parameter, wrap the entire list in double quotes to avoid PowerShell interpreting the comma (`,`) for array construction: `--application "app, app, app"`.

+The additional parameters `--audience` and `--issuer`  are provided for use by the Azure Batch software engineering team.
+They allow control of the `aud` and `iss` claims embedded in the generated software entitlement token and can be ignored except in specific testing scenarios.
+The default values for these parameters are defined as constants in the `Claims` class.

 ## List certificates